Outdoor play & learning

 From time to time, I am sent teaching resources to review.
 I was offered a Magidome kit during the 2021 school year and was excited to see what learning this kit might offer our students.
 But, with all the complications of this school year, we simply did not have time

 In my work with teachers I am often asked what risky play is.
-Risky play is simply a way of organizing observed categories of thrilling play that children engage in when they test their physical limits during unstructured play outdoors.
-The term “risky play” is gaining momentum in mainstream teaching and
+Risky play isn’t something you teach.
+It is a field of research that helps us better understand why children seek out thrilling play that tests their physical limits during unstructured play outdoors.
+The term “risky play” is gaining

 As a start, water cycles are best experienced, rather than read about.
 There is no worksheet that can fully capture the water cycle phenomenon, like being out in the rain in your community can.
 Encourage your class to dress like a scientist, and gear up for outdoor learning when you